ConSol/sakuli/docs/installation-windows.md

 * this machine has access to the internet
 * the lcoal firewall is disabled
 * there is a user account "sakuli" with admin rights
+* you have finished the [OMD Preparation](./docs/installation-omd.md) instructions

+We recommend to run Sakuli clients on virtual machines, as they are easy to manage.

 ## Preparations
 Before you start with the implementation of Sakuli tests, the following settings have to be done on the operating system.
-This will help to improve the check quality.
 ### Disable desktop background
 Set the desktop background to a homogenous color.

+### Disable screen saver and screen locking

+Disable everything which can cause the screen to get locked / changed in its appearance.

 ### Change theme and title bar colors
 Windows 7 comes by default with an "aero" theme, which is quite awkward for Sakuli, because there are many transparency effects which cause window elements to change their appearance dependend on the elements below.
 For that, change the theme to "Windows Classic".